At the University of Redlands, students can pursue their passions and potential.

 A traditional liberal arts university with pre-professional programs, the University of Redlands fosters creativity, encourages critical thinking, and rewards curiosity.
 It’s a place where meaningful discussions are sparked inside and outside the classroom, and professors and students form strong bonds that can last a lifetime.
 The beauty of the campus stays with you forever, and so does the spirit of the community.

-Founded in 1907, the University of Redlands offers over 50 programs of study that provide a wide-ranging and multidisciplinary intellectual experience.
+Founded in 1907, the University of Redlands offers more than 50 undergraduate and graduate programs of study that provide a wide-ranging and multidisciplinary intellectual experience.
 Students can take advantage of the Stauffer Complex for Science, Mathematics, and Environmental Studies, with its state-of-the-art labs and research equipment, or the Center for the Arts, with 12,800 square meters of space for the Art, Art History, and Theatre programs.
 The average class size is 18–22 students, and professors know each student by name.
-A diverse curriculum, innovative professors, a wealth of study abroad opportunities, and energetic student life make Redlands a perfect fit for any student.
+A diverse curriculum, innovative professors, a variety of study abroad programs, and energetic student life offer students a wealth of opportunities.

 See the world while you study